Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 The gods were smiling for Vemik today.
 The forest tasted of Werne, but he couldn’t hear any, which meant that the beasts were braving the river.
 They would snatch a drink at the risk of being grabbed and pulled in by a Yshek, then retreat to what they would believe was the safety of their nests.

 There could never be a better time to hunt a bull Werne, and Vemik was too proud and too driven to return to face the Singer with anything less than the very best.
-That was the *point* of the Trial---A child left the village, and an adult returned to his kin with a worthy prize, or not at all.
+That was the *point* of the Trial - A child left the village, and an adult returned to his kin with a worthy prize, or not at all.

 And after all.
 Werne died quickly when you stabbed them behind the ears.
 Bulls were only dangerous if the fight lasted beyond the first blow… and they were *also* only dangerous if the incautious hunter permitted them to smell him.